syncfusion-content/javascript-docs/js/Introduction/Control-Initialization.md

 {% endhighlight %}

->   Note: The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.
+>   **Note**: The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

-#### Adding Syncfusion Widget into your HTML page
+### Adding Syncfusion Widget into your HTML page

 Finally, to add the Syncfusion datepicker widget into the HTML page, refer the same steps mentioned here in the manual method.

-### Using CDN link for Script and Stylesheet reference
+## Using CDN link for Script and Stylesheet reference

 With this method, you can skip the process of copying and pasting the required Script and StyleSheets into your application and can directly provide the cdn link references for it.

-#### HTML file creation
+### HTML file creation

 Create a basic HTML file and directly refer all the required cdn links for the Script and Stylesheets within the &lt;head&gt; section as shown below, - For other cdn links, refer the CDN section in the introduction part.

 Here, we have referred the cdn link of **default-theme**.
 Likewise, any of the 13 available themes can be referred in the below highlighted code, as per the user needs.